-The principles of "One country, two systems", "Macao people governing Macao" and "a high degree of autonomy" are being successfully implemented, and are now broadly recognised in Macao and infused into its social and political culture.
+The principles of "One country, two systems", "Macao people governing Macao" and "a high degree of autonomy" have been broadly recognised in Macao and infused into its social and political culture.

 The principle of "Macao people ruling Macao" means that the people of Macao govern Macao.
 The Chief Executive, principal officials, members of the Executive Council and the Legislative Assembly, the President of the Court of Final Appeal and the Procurator-General of the MSAR must be permanent residents of the Region.
 Some of these posts can only be assumed by Chinese citizens who are also permanent residents in Macao.